 On January 2, 2021 he was appointed to the rank of Deputy Chief where he currently serves as the commander of the Bureau of Investigative Services.

 He earned Associates' and Bachelor's Degrees in Criminal Justice from Columbus College.
 He earned a Master's Degree in Public Administration from Columbus State University.
 He completed the Professional Management Program and Georgia Law Enforcement Command College through the Georgia Association of Chief's of Police.

 Bureau of Investigative Services

 The Bureau of Investigative Services provides follow-up and specialized investigative services.
-The bureau is headed by Major Hawk and two Captains directly under Major Hawk’s command.
+The bureau is headed by a Major and two Captains directly under the Major's command.
 One of the Captains is the Executive Officer for the bureau, while the other Captain oversees the Special Operations Division.
 The bureau is currently composed of the following divisions: Homicide, Robbery/Assault, Burglary/Theft, Crime Scene Investigation Division, Special Victims Division and the Special Operations Division.

 The Homicide Unit investigates criminal or suspicious deaths that involve long-term and/or high profile investigations.
 This division handles both recent cases and pursues unsolved cases from previous years.

 Robbery / Assault Division